atrium — Docs

 • ATRIUM_CLI_PATH — absolute path to ~/.atrium/bin/atrium.
 Agents should always call this instead of assuming atrium is on $PATH.

-• ATRIUM_DATA_DIR — the data directory (~/.atrium/ for Early Access, ~/.atrium-dev/ for dev builds).
+• ATRIUM_DATA_DIR — the absolute path of the data directory (~/.atrium/ for the stable channel, ~/.atrium-dev* for dev builds).

 • ATRIUM_PANE_ID — the UUID of the current pane.